How to make homemade candles– the easy way! Simple to customize for any occasion. Product list included with Amazon links.

-What do you picture when you think about a warm, inviting home for the holidays?
-Classic Christmas music playing, cozy wool blankets all around, a fire in the fireplace, something hearty simmering on the stove, perhaps candles aglow…?
+What do you picture when you think about a warm, inviting home?
+Chill music playing, cozy wool blankets all around, a fire in the fireplace, something hearty simmering on the stove, perhaps candles aglow…?
 Me too.

 I love candles.
 I really do.
 I love the ambiance they create.
-To me, it’s not the winter season without a lighting a few candles at night.
+The warmth of a candle or two really says home to me.

 Seriously guys, this is one of the easiest DIY’s around.
 I love that I can whip up a few in minutes.
 Yes, minutes.

 Plus, they are totally customizable (wax & scent!) and you can wrap them up as gifts for the holidays, birthdays, or hostess gifts.
 Cheers!

 A freshly trimmed wick will give you a brighter burn.